robfinch/Cores/Proposals/RISCV SSMMU Proposal.md

 Keeping the page mapping table internal to core means no external memory access is required.
 It can be accessed at high speed.

 ## Base Registers
-It is assumed for a smaller system that upper address bits are not used for addressing memory and are available to select base register.
-The SSMMU includes 16 base registers.
-The base register in use is selected by the upper nybble of the virtual address.
-In the case of the program address, program counter bits 30 and 31 are used to select one of four registers.
+It is assumed for a smaller system that upper address bits are not used for addressing memory and are available to select a base/bound register.
+The SSMMU includes 16 base/bound registers.
+The base/bound register in use is selected by the upper nybble of the virtual address.
+In the case of the program address, base/bound register #15 is always used.
 If the program address has all ones in bits 24 to 31 then base addressing is bypassed.
 This provides a shared program area containing the BIOS and OS code.
+Suggested usage of base/bound registers are shown in the table below.

 | Base Regno |  Usage   |  Selected By                         |
 |------------|----------|--------------------------------------|